 The subject property is currently managed for timber production and the cattle-ranching associated with a small-scale cattle operation managed on another property in the vicinity.
 Although the underlying zone of the property is EFU and the subject property currently receives a farm tax assessment, the Applicant has asserted that the subject property has historically been in forest use, and that there are topographic conditions that limit the property's ability to be managed entirely for farm use.
-The Applicant is proposing to continue the current management practices on the subject property, but states that the current EFU zone and Agriculture PCCP designation are not entirely reflective of the topographical characteristics and management of the subject property, whereas, the FFO zone and Farm Forest PCCP designation more closely reflect these characteristics and practices.
-The Farm Forest Zone was adopted by Polk County to accommodate property owners who want to manage their land in both farm and forest types of uses.
+The Applicant is proposing to continue the current management practices on the subject property, but states that the current EFU zone and Agriculture PCCP designation are not entirely reflective of the topographical characteristics and management of the subject property, whereas, the FFO zone and Farm Forest Zone was adopted by Polk County to accommodate property owners who want to manage their land in both farm and forest types of uses.
 Based on the current and historical management and topography of the subject property, the Hearings Officer finds that the proposed zone change would conform to the purpose and intent of the FFO zone.